cllebrun/dashboardAdminInsight/README.md

 9. Deploy your app:

-    cf push <your bluemix-application-name>
+    cf push

-10. Access your app: <your bluemix-application-name>.mybluemix.net
+10. Access your app: your bluemix-application-name.mybluemix.net